You are here:

 Men and women are equally affected.
 Research studies suggest a genetic predisposition to the disease.
 Although the onset usually occurs in middle-aged and older adults, all forms of the disease may occur in young adults and children.

 There are several types of pemphigus and other similar blistering disorders.
-The type of disease depends on what layer in the skin the blisters form and where they are located on the body.
+The type of disease depends on where (what layer) in the skin the blisters form and where they are located on the body.
 Blisters always occur on or near the surface of the skin, which is called the epidermis.
 People with pemphigus vulgaris, for example, have blisters that occur within the lower layer of the epidermis, while people with pemphigus foliaceus have blisters that form in the topmost layer.
 The type of antibody that is attacking the skin cells may also define the type of disease present.

 - Pemphigus vulgaris is the most common type of pemphigus in the United States.
 Soft and limp blisters appear on healthy-looking skin and mucous membranes.
 The sores almost always start in the mouth.
 The blisters of pemphigus vulgaris form within the deep layer of the epidermis, and are often painful.
 Blistered skin becomes so fragile that it may peel off by rubbing a finger on it.
 The blisters normally heal without scarring, but pigmented spots (spots where skin appears darker than the surrounding skin) may remain for a number of months.